ibm-cloud-docs/databases-for-mysql/learn-high-availability.md

 Your applications have to be designed to handle temporary interruptions to the database, implement error handling for failed database commands, and implement retry logic to recover from a temporary interruption.

 Several minutes of database unavailability or connection interruption are not expected.
-Open a [support case](https://cloud.ibm.com/unifiedsupport/cases/add) with details if you have time periods longer than a minute with no connectivity so we can investigate.
+If you have time periods longer than a minute with no connectivity, open a [support case](https://cloud.ibm.com/unifiedsupport/cases/add) with details so we can investigate.

 ## Connection Limits
 {: #connection-limits-ha}

 {{site.data.keyword.databases-for-mysql}} sets the maximum number of connections to your MySQL database to **200**.
 It is recommended to leave some connections available, as a number of them are reserved internally to maintain the state and integrity of your database.
-After the connection limit has been reached, any attempts at starting a new connection results in an error.
-To prevent overwhelming your deployment with connections, use connection pooling, or scale your deployment and increase its connection limit.
+After the connection limit has been reached, any attempts at starting a new connection will result in an error.
+To prevent overwhelming your deployment with connections, use connection pooling or scale your deployment and increase its connection limit.
 For more information, see the [Managing MySQL Connections](/docs/databases-for-mysql?topic=databases-for-mysql-managing-connections) page.

 ## High availability, disaster recovery, and SLA resources